jsrowley00/ClassMate/replit.md

 - Flashcards: Helpful for memorizing key terms and concepts
 - AI Tutor: Best for deep conceptual understanding when stuck on topics

+**Global Study Assistant (Meta Tutor)**: A cross-course AI tutor that helps students prioritize their learning across all enrolled courses.
+The global tutor:
+1. Accesses mastery data for all courses simultaneously (completion rates, priority objectives, rubric blockers)
+2. Recommends which course to focus on next based on developing objectives and overall progress
+3. Provides course-level strategy and balanced progress guidance
+4. Uses GPT-4o-mini for cost-effective cross-course recommendations

+Chat sessions are stored in the database with a `session_type` field ("course" or "global") to differentiate between course-specific and cross-course conversations.
+Global sessions have nullable `courseId` to enable student-wide context.
+Students access the global tutor via "Study Assistant" link in the sidebar.

 **Security Considerations**: Module ID validation ensures students can only access materials from courses they're enrolled in.
 Preview tokens expire and are cleaned periodically.
 Session cookies are HTTP-only, secure, and have 1-week max age.

 ## External Dependencies